MizuLy/mizuly/README.md

 ### Welcome to the Shop!

-Yo, come on in — I'm **Mizu**, final-year CS student and full-stack dev running my own little Urahara Shop of code.
+Yo, come on in — I'm **Mizu**, final-year CS student and full-stack dev who somehow ended up running Urahara's old shop.
+Problem is, he left no notes, and I have absolutely no idea what's behind half these doors.
-I mix things together with **Spring Boot**, **Node.js/Express**, **Vue** and **React** — half the time the shop looks quiet, but there's always something being built in the basement training grounds.
+I mix things together with **Spring Boot**, **Node.js/Express**, **Vue** and **React** — the shop looks quiet because I genuinely don't know what I'm doing back there either.

-> _"Just because you can't see it doesn't mean it's not there."_ — Kisuke Urahara
+> _"If you can't see the bug, that just means it's your problem now."_ — definitely not Kisuke Urahara, probably me at 2am

 <br/>